-Update:- Monitoring for dormice described previously has continued during 2018 with the notable addition of dormice tubes located on Epsom

-Downs near Juniper Hill.
-Unfortunately, no dormice were found in the boxes on Epsom Common again but monitoring will continue.
+Update:- Monitoring for dormice described previously has continued during 2019 including the tubes located on Epsom Downs near Juniper Hill in 2018.
+Unfortunately, no dormice have been found in the boxes on Epsom Common or Epsom Downs but monitoring will continue.
 This result and including the confirmed presence on Ashtead Common and Horton Country Park LNR in 2017 is informing the future management of our woodland and efforts to monitor their presence using boxes and tubes will continue during 2019.